Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Evaluation Protocols

 In this section, we present our principle for evaluating different detoxification methods.
 Specifically, we emphasize that detoxification method should focus on both reducing the model toxicity and maintaining the model quality after detoxification.
 We first discuss the protocol for LM toxicity evaluation, and then present the protocol to evaluate the LM quality before and after detoxification.

-\textbf{Pre-trained LMs.} We investigate the toxicity of a variety of standard GPT-3 like LMs with different parameter sizes, ranging from 126M (similar to GPT-3 Small)), 357M (similar to GPT-3 Medium), 1.3B (similar to GPT-3 XL), 8.3B to the largest 530B~\citep{smith2022using}.~\footnote{The checkpoint of 530B model used in this study is different from the one used in \citet{smith2022using} for evaluation.} All of the models are based on Transformer~\citep{transformers} with different hidden dimension, number of layers, and attention heads.
+\textbf{Pre-trained LMs.} We investigate the toxicity of a variety of standard GPT-3 like LMs with different parameter sizes, ranging from 126M (similar to GPT-3 Small), 357M (similar to GPT-3 Medium), 1.3B (similar to GPT-3 XL), 8.3B to the largest 530B~\citep{smith2022using}.
+All of the models are based on Transformer~\citep{transformers} with different hidden dimension, number of layers, and attention heads.
 We present more details in Appendix \S\ref{app:lm}.
-All standard models are pre-trained on the same pre-training corpus from~\citet{smith2022using}, which is an English text corpus constructed from 15 high-quality datasets.
+All standard models are pre-trained on the same pre-training corpus, which is an English text corpus constructed from 15 high-quality datasets.